+Did you know?
 86% of Canadian fire deaths occur in residential homes.
-A high percentage of these deaths occurred in homes without smoke alarms or where the smoke alarm failed to operate.
+A high percentage of these deaths were in homes without smoke alarms or where the smoke alarm failed to operate.

-Dead or missing batteries are the main reason the majority of alarms failed to operate.
-Smoke and flames do not awaken sleeping people if fire breaks out.
-The toxic smoke and gases from a fire actually put you into a deeper sleep, too often making it impossible for you to escape safely.
-That's why smoke alarms are so important.
-The sound they make provides the early warning you and your family need to escape, and can cut your risk of dying in a home fire nearly in half.
+Dead or missing batteries are the main reason most alarms failed to operate.
+The toxic smoke and gases from a fire put you into a deeper sleep, too often making it impossible for you to escape.
+That's why smoke alarms are so important – the sound they make provides the early warning you and your family need to escape.

-Smoke alarms should be installed in every sleeping room, outside each separate sleeping area, and on every level of the home, including the basement.
-Larger homes may require additional smoke alarms to provide a minimum level of protection.
+- Install smoke alarms in every bedroom, outside each sleeping area and on every level of your home, including the basement.

-Smoke alarms should be installed away from the kitchen to prevent false alarm.
-Generally, they should be at least 10 feet (3 meters) from a cooking appliance.
+- Smoke alarms should be on the ceiling or high on a wall.
+Keep smoke alarms away from the kitchen to reduce false alarms.
+They should be at least 10 feet (3 metres) from the stove.